-No named executive officer was granted a stock option or exercised a stock option during 1996.
-The following table contains information concerning stock options held by the named executive officers in 1996.
-The value of unexercised in-the-money options is calculated using the difference between the fair market value of the Common Stock at December 31, 1996 (\$12 7/8 per share) and exercise price of the options.
+The following table contains information concerning the stock options granted to, exercised by and held by the named executive officers in 1997.
+The Value of Unexercised In-the-Money Options is calculated using the difference between fair market value of the Common Stock at December 31, 1997 (\$12.8125 per share) and the exercise price of the options.